lynch school of education

 Lynch School students may participate in the International Programs described in the University Policies and Procedures section of this catalog.

 The Lynch School's International and Special Practicum Placement Program offer opportunities for undergraduate coursework in a variety of foreign countries for pre- and full-practicum placements.
 International settings include classrooms in such countries as Switzerland, Ireland, England, France, Italy, Germany, Spain, and Mexico.
-Out-of-state opportunities are restricted to student teaching in San Juan Puerto Rico.
-For information regarding programs and requirements, contact the Director, International and Special Practicum Placement Program, Office of Practicum Experiences and Teacher Induction, Lynch School, Boston College, Campion 103, Chestnut Hill, MA, 02467-3804.
+For information regarding programs and requirements, contact the Director, International and Special Practicum Placement Program, Office of Practicum Partnerships and Professional Development, Lynch School, Boston College, Campion 102, Chestnut Hill, MA, 02467-3804.

 Scholarship and academic excellence are traditions at Boston College.
 To meet the needs of superior students, the Lynch School offers an Honors Program.
 Students are admitted to the Honors Program by invitation only prior to the beginning or at the end of freshman year, based on prior academic accomplishments and other criteria.